 See our Academic Calendar for how the whole year comes together.

 13. Does Trinity offer evening study?

 Yes.
-We have one unit on offer each semester that takes place in the evening.
+We have units on offer each semester that take place on Tuesday evenings.
 This allows you to complete a Diploma of Theology or Graduate Diploma of Divinity degree part-time whilst continuing in full-time work.

 14. Can I do the courses on-line?

 At Trinity we believe that effective Christian service takes place when what we know affects our character and informs our actions (head, heart, and hands).
 We are committed to a learning culture that is marked by reflection on and application of the Scriptures in community.
 As a result we only offer on-campus study.

 15. Do you have accommodation?

 We are not a residential college so do not have accommodation facilities at the College.
 We can assist students to access information on possible share houses or subsidised accommodation on request.

 16. What study facilities are there and when can I access them?

 We have a spacious and well equipped library with numerous desks or carrels that can be used for study, both during the day and into the evening.
 For students who do not have a study space at home, we have lockable desks on the mezzanine floor.
 These are allocated to students on the basis of need.